nimedev/gulp-warch/README.md

 A little example that use gulp to compile sass and reload browser.

 ## Installation
-Clone project:

-after clone repository, run:
+Clone and after clone repository, run inside project folder:
 $ npm install

 ## API Reference
+requires NPM and gulp.

 Run in terminal:
 $ gulp